takenet/lime-go/README.md

 }
 ```

-For instance, to send a message to the "john" addresss you can use the `SendMessage` method that is implemented both by
+For instance, to send a message to the `john` node, you can use the `SendMessage` method that is implemented both by
 the `lime.Server` and `lime.Client` types:

 ```go